misteradvert/css_logo_jet/README.md

 ## 📝 License

-This project is licensed under the Copyright © 2023 Ivanov Ivan.
+This project is licensed under the Copyright © 2023 Ivan Ivanov.